Organizational Membership: The Future Of Membership Growth

 An Explosive Growth Opportunity

 A prominent medical society Sequence worked with launched an organizational membership with overwhelming success.
 They designed the membership for large health systems that employ physicians.
 They offer a suite of benefits, including inside access, publicity, burnout prevention, early access to residents for recruiting, and free continuing education.
-In addition, all of the physicians in the system are eligible for an individual membership at no cost.
+In addition, all of the physicians in the system are eligible for individual membership at no cost.

 The cost is value-based, ranging from a flat fee of $15k for smaller systems to $100K for large ones.
 The price does not depend on the number of individual memberships.
 Health systems sign up for the tangible financial value they receive.

-In the first year, 5,000 new physicians came in through enterprise membership, so many they had to pause the program because they could not onboard them fast enough.
+In the first year, 5,000 new physicians came in through enterprise membership, so many that they had to pause the program because they could not onboard them fast enough.
 Some of the largest systems have enrolled as many as 15K physicians.
 The association projects that more than half of its new members will join through organizational membership in a few years.

 The Key is to Sell It the Right Way